 Prior to Adobe ATL, Walter was a managing director and systems architect at Scient (now Razorfish) and previously an engineering manager at Oracle Corporation.
-From 1984–1989, I was an advisory level programmer in the Extensible Database Group at the IBM Almaden Research Center where he had the privilege of being mentored by Prof. Hans Schek, Dr. Guy Lohman, and Dr. Bruce Lindsay.
+From 1984–1989, he was an advisory level programmer in the Extensible Database Group at the IBM Almaden Research Center where he had the privilege of being mentored by Prof. Hans Schek, Dr. Guy Lohman, and Dr. Bruce Lindsay.

-He received his BS degree in electrical engineering and computer science from U.C.
+Walter received his BS degree in electrical engineering and computer science from U.C.
 Berkeley and also holds a master’s degree in computer architecture from Santa Clara University.

 USPTO #8,060,506: A System For Automatically Selecting Document Categories and Keywords For Matching Ads Provided by Ad Aggregators, W. Chang, issued: Nov.
 15, 2011.